-Candidates will be assessed in terms of their ability to plan, undertake and evaluate a four-hour rowing s a river/inland lake/rowing course.
+Candidates will be assessed in terms of their ability to plan, undertake and evaluate a foursession on a river/inland lake/rowing course.

-www.papaCambridge.com The test must be carried out as a planned four-hour rowing session in conditions which candidates are capable handling, either accompanied by a supervisor or closely supervised.
+www.PapaCambridge.com The test must be carried out as a planned four-hour rowing session in conditions which candidates capable of handling, either accompanied by a supervisor or closely supervised.
 A safety boat should be present during every session.
 All the usual rules of water safety must apply.